yanghankyeul/yanghankyeul.github.io/_pages/research.md

 ======
 * Modeling Hierarchical Spatial Interdependence for Limited Dependent Variables (with Ali Kagalwala)
 * Legacy of French Colonialism and Leader Survival (with Ringailė Kuokštytė)
+* Introducing the Diplomatic Visits with France Dataset, 1950-2020 (with Ringailė Kuokštytė: submitted)